 Figure 4-1.
-Checking of the equipment at the tunnel front in the experiment Sealing of Tunnel at Great Depth (photo: Curt-Robert Lindqvist).
+Checking of the equipment at the tunnel front in the experiment Sealing of Tunnel at Great Depth).

 4.2 Prototype Repository

 The Prototype Repository is located in the TBMtunnel at the -450 m level and includes six full scale deposition holes.
 The aims of the Prototype Repository are to demonstrate the integrated function of the repository components and to provide a full-scale reference for comparison with models and assumptions.